Narrow relief bill victory provides warning signs for broader Democratic agenda

 Democrats are grappling with other challenges, as well.
 There is significant dissent within the party over whether to abolish or overhaul the filibuster, a procedural maneuver that allows the minority party to block a final vote on Senate legislation by requiring a 60-vote threshold to continue.

-Liberals are increasingly pressuring Biden and Vice President Harris to do away with the filibuster, arguing it hampers the administration’s chance of achieving their campaign promises on issues including climate change, gun control, immigration, and voting rights.
-But others, including Manchin and Sen. Kyrsten Sinema (D-Ariz.), have said to do not support a repeal of the filibuster.
+Liberals are increasingly pressuring Biden and Vice President Harris to do away with the filibuster, arguing it hampers the administration’s chance of achieving campaign promises on issues including climate change, gun control, immigration and voting rights.
+But others, including Manchin and Sen. Kyrsten Sinema (D-Ariz.), have said they do not support a repeal of the filibuster.

 Manchin said on “Fox News Sunday” that the filibuster “defines who we are as a Senate.
 I will make it harder to get rid of, but it should be painful if you want to use it.”